Time-Dependent Linear Response Theory

 c˙n(t)=1imcm(t)eiωnmtλVnm(t)(3)\dot{c}_n(t) = \frac{1}{i\hbar}\sum_m c_m(t) e^{i\omega_{nm}t} \lambda V_{nm}(t) \tag{3}

-We can expand the time-dependent coefficients $c_m(t)$ in powers of the parameter $\lambda$
+Remembering that $c_m(t)$ also depends on $\lambda$ via $\ket{\psi(t)}$, we can expand the time-dependent coefficients $c_m(t)$ in powers of the parameter $\lambda$ (Maclaurin series, ignoring the $1/n!$ as it does not matter in this case)

 cm(t)=cm(0)(t)+λcm(1)(t)+λ2cm(2)(t)+(4)c_m(t) = c_m^{(0)}(t) + \lambda c_m^{(1)}(t) + \lambda^2 c_m^{(2)}(t) + \cdots \tag{4}